 Wells and Drinking Water

 *Scott County has resumed the sale of water test kits.
 Please follow the procedures on the new purchase form as the process has changed.
-Drop off of water test kit samples will resume on August 12th at the Scott County HHW.
+Drop off of water test kit samples will resume on Wednesdays only from 8am-Noon at the Scott County HHW.

 Scott County is situated geologically in an area where groundwater is plentifully available, which is relied upon for its drinking water supply.
 Drinking water is provided to Scott County residents from either a municipal water source or their own private well.
 However, in parts of the County, this drinking water supply is susceptible to contamination from activities at the surface or from naturally occurring contaminants.

 Most residents of Scott County get their water from a public water system such as their city water supply.
 Public water systems are highly regulated and frequently tested.
 Federal, state and local agencies all have roles in protecting public drinking water supplies.

 Each water supplier in Scott County operates independently and is guided by federal and state regulations.
 Since 1996, all public water suppliers must prepare and distribute annual reports called Consumer Confidence Reports or Drinking Water Reports.
 These reports provide detailed information for their customers about their water treatment methods and test results.
 In addition to mailing these reports to residents, most Scott County municipalities post their Consumer Confidence Report or Drinking Water Report on their website.